 Out of margarita mix?
-Not to worry because this recipe is a REAL margarita made from scratch.
-Now before you freak out and click away.
-I will tell you that the classic margarita recipe is just as easy to make as a regular margarita using sour mix or margarita mix—and it’s even better.
+It’s your lucky day because this recipe is a REAL margarita from scratch.
+Now, before you freak out and leave this page.
+I will tell you that the classic margarita recipe is just as easy to make as those artificial margaritas using sour mix or margarita mix—and it’s even better.

-The original or classic margarita is a cocktail made with lime juice, simple syrup (melted sugar in water), and triple sec.
-You can taste the tequila’s natural flavors so it is best suited for a good tequila.
-It’s not overly sweet or full of artificial sweeteners like store bought margarita mix.
+The original or classic margarita is a classic cocktail made with lime juice, simple syrup (melted sugar in water), and triple sec.
+You can taste the tequila’s natural flavors so it’s best suited for a better tequila.
+It’s not overly sweet or full of artificial sweeteners like store-bought margarita mix.
 It’s real sugar and fresh lime juice.

 - 3/4 ounce lime juice